myfintech/Cordova-Hello-World/README.md

 # Cordova-Hello-World
-Steps for creating a simple Cordova project.
+Steps for creating a Cordova project.

-Install android and iOS sdk's.
+1. Install android and iOS sdk's.

-Install nodejs and git.
+2. Install nodejs and git.

-Navigate to a directory where you would like to create your Cordova project.
+3. **npm install -g cordova**

-To bootstrap an application, type in the following command:
+4. Navigate to a directory where you would like to create your Cordova project.

-**cordova create toptal toptal.hello HelloToptal**
+5. **cordova create "MyApp"**

 *Project Structure:*

-toptal/
+MyApp/

 |-- hooks/